Proposal Team Structure: Research Reveals Top Roles and When to Hire

 Rome wasn’t built in a day—and neither are great proposal teams.
-It takes research and proof points to determine the best bid team structure, plus get buy-in for more resources.
+It takes research and proof points to determine the best proposal team structure, plus get buy-in for more resources.

 In this article, you’ll learn:

-2. Why You Need a Dedicated Proposal Team
+- Why Do You Need a Proposal Team?

-3. Proposal Tipping Points: When You Should Start a Bidding Team
+- Tipping Points: When Your Organization Should Start a Bid Team

-4. Six Common Proposal Bid Roles & Responsibilities
+- Six Common Proposal Team Roles & Responsibilities

 What is a Bid Team?